ultimateshadsform/wallpaper-engine/README.md

 This package is available on [npm](https://www.npmjs.com/package/wallpaper-engine-types).
 You can install it using your preferred package manager:

-`yarn add wallpaper-engine-types`
+`yarn add -D wallpaper-engine-types`

-`npm install wallpaper-engine-types`
+`npm install -D wallpaper-engine-types`

 In your `tsconfig.json` you need to add the line: